-In case you missed it, TREC adopted new advertising rules at their November meeting.
+In case you missed it, the Texas Real Estate Commission (TREC) adopted new advertising rules at their November meeting.
 We have been working hard to spread the word and make sure you know how to comply with the new requirements.

 The effective date of the new rules is May 15, 2018.
 We have published a full breakdown of the rule and how it effects you on our website.
 In addition, we hosted a Facebook Live Town Hall last month and had a great time answering your questions.
 We have also created an easy to understand info-graphic with just the basics for you to share with your offices.